 Prospective MRI evaluation of cardiac function in pregnancy

 Two cohorts of patients will be identified at their initial first trimester prenatal visit.
-The first cohort will consist of ten healthy, nulliparous women without known medical complications with a BMI between 18.5 and 30.
-The second cohort will consist of ten obese nulliparous women (BMI 30-35) without known medical disease.
+The first cohort will consist of ten healthy, nulliparous women without known medical complications with a BMi between 18.5 and 30.
+The second cohort will consist of ten obese nulliparous women (BMi 30-35) without known medical disease.
 Women who are found to qualify will be approached at their first prenatal visit, and informed consent obtained.
-Women will undergo cardiac MRI at five scheduled intervals throughout pregnancy and the post-partum.
-The cardiac MRIs will be performed at gestational ages of 10 to 16 weeks completed gestation, 26 to 30 weeks completed gestation, and 32 to 40 weeks completed gestation.
-Cardiac MRI will also be performed within 1 week after delivery as well as 3 months post-partum.
-The MRIs performed will not include the use of gadolinium and will be performed on the 1.5 Tesla magnet.
-All cardiac MRI[Right Quote]s will be interpreted by a single investigator.
+Women will undergo cardiac MRi at five scheduled intervals throughout pregnancy and the post-partum.
+The cardiac MRis will be performed at gestational ages of 10 to 16 weeks completed gestation, 26 to 30 weeks completed gestation, and 32 to 40 weeks completed gestation.
+Cardiac MRi will also be performed within 1 week after delivery as well as 3 months post-partum.
+The MRis performed will not include the use of gadolinium and will be performed on the 1.5 Tesla magnet. all cardiac MRi's will be interpreted by a single investigator.
 Data to be collected includes structural measurements of cardiac mass and structure.
 Functional data will be obtained regarding ventricular function, ventricular volume, and diastolic function.

 Inclusion criteria will include: